jlhapp/Basic_Mapping/README.md

 expression.
 You must have (data = [your table], aes(x=[the x column name], y=[the y column name in your table]), color="[color]")

-*Code on "csv.R" script and you will get a result like this:
+**Code on "csv.R" script and you will get a result like this:
 ![csv2](https://cloud.githubusercontent.com/assets/20543318/17521919/239a0ccc-5e23-11e6-8ae2-2b9e2a657216.jpeg)

 #Rasters
+Use either raster library or sp package to import data.

+1. RASTER LIBRARY

+   a.
+Using the raster package will return a RasterLayout object and you will need to visualize using the plot() function

+   b.
+To import name a variable and use raster() function
+      variable <- raster("folder location.tif")

+   c.
+To view the map with a legend, use plot()
+      plot(variable)

+2. SP PACKAGE

+   a. using the SP package will return a SpatialGridDataFrame and you will need to visualize using the spplot() function.

+   b.
+To import name a variable and use readGDAL() function
+      variable <- readGDAL("folder location.tif")

+   c.
+To view the map with a legend, use spplot()
+      spplot(variable)

+Code on "Rasters.R" script

+RASTERS IN LEAFLET

+Use raster() to import layer.
+You need to specify color scheme use <- colorNumeric function.
+Name variable 'pal' use <- operator and colorNumeric funtion.
+Then specify color scheme choices using "c()", set values to the raster variable and any part of the raster that has no value to transparent.
+For example:

+pal <- colorNumeric(c("#0C2C84", "#41B6C4", "#FFFFCC"), values([variable]), na.color = "transparent")

+Now that there's a variable named pal for the color scheme we can add this to leaflet.
+First add leaflet() and  tiles() separated by %>% operator.
+Then add the raster using the "addRasterImage()."
+Within addRasterImage, you'll need to first specify the data, colors = [variable from color scheme above], and opacity.
+Then you can add legend if you'd like.
+For example:

+leaflet() %>% addTiles() %>%
+addRasterImage(climate, colors = pal, opacity = 0.8) %>%
+  addLegend(pal = pal, values = values(climate), title = "Annual Rain")

+*You will get a result that looks like this.
+Code is in "Leaflet.R" script
 ![raster_leaflet](https://cloud.githubusercontent.com/assets/20543318/17521927/2b5cd548-5e23-11e6-9561-62258babb455.jpeg)

 #Mapping in Leaflet
-This section covers shapefiles; for rasters, see RASTER DATA.
+This section covers shapefiles; for rasters, see RASTER.
 There are many ways to display leaflet map.
 If you want a simple map: leaflet() %>% addPolylines(data = [variable])

 This will have no tiles, view set, but a leaflet map will appear